 - Respiratory problems including bronchial asthma, perennial rhinitis, swelling of nasal mucous membrane, runny nose (rhinitis, rhinorrhea), bronchitis, irritated bronchia, aphtha lesions of the oral mucosa

-- Acute or chronic gastrointestinal problems, including: nausea, heartburn, acid reflux, vomiting, abdominal pain, stomach or intestinal cramps, flatulence, diarrhea, inflammatory gastrointestinal disorders (ulcerative colitis and Crohn’s disease), IBS
+- Acute or chronic gastrointestinal problems, including: nausea, heartburn, acid reflux, vomiting, abdominal pain, stomach or intestinal cramps, flatulence, diarrhea

-- Drop in blood pressure, low blood pressure (hypotension), cardiac arrhythmias
+- Drop in blood pressure, low blood pressure (hypotension), cardiac arrhythmia

 - Fatigue, loss of energy, lack of motivation, exhaustion

 - Lack of concentration, impairment of cognitive performance, slowness

-- Melancholia, sadness, weepiness, depressive moods, depressions (often without visible cause)
+- Sadness, depressive moods, depressions (often without visible cause)

 - Tension, nervousness, jumpiness (also without external cause), restlessness, tingling sensation

-- Muscle twitching, tremor, clenched jaws, grinding of teeth (bruxism)
+- Muscle twitching, tremors, clenched jaws, grinding of teeth (bruxism)

 - Temporary loss or impairment of the sense of smell